 Zero Emission Vehicles in California

-- Hydrogen fuel cell electric vehicles (FCVs) and Battery Electric Vehicles (BEVs) are both commercially viable pathways that demonstrate Zero Emissions potential in the transportation sector.
+Hydrogen Fuel Cell Electric Vehicles (FCEVs) and Battery Electric Vehicles (BEVs) are both commercially viable pathways that demonstrate zero-emissions potential in the transportation sector.

-- Automaker surveys from the California Fuel Cell Partnership and the Air Resource Board project close to 50,000 Hydrogen Fuel Cell Vehicles (FCVs) on the road in California by 2017.
+Automaker surveys from the California Fuel Cell Partnership and the Air Resource Board project close to 50,000 Hydrogen Fuel Cell Electric Vehicles (FCEVs) on the road in California by 2017.
 Daimler, General Motors, Honda, Hyundai, Kia, Nissan, Toyota and Volkswagen have active fuel cell vehicle programs with a commercial target date of 2015.

-- Zero Emission Vehicles are expected be cost competitive with other alternative transportation options in the near term.
-At least one OEM expects to be able to sell its 2015 retail FCV at approximately $50,000 without taking a loss.5 The Nissan Leaf BEV will be priced competitively around $22,000 after federal and state (California) tax incentives.6
+Zero Emission Vehicles are expected be cost competitive with other alternative transportation options in the near term.
+At least one OEM expects to be able to sell its 2015 retail FCEV at approximately $50,000 without taking a loss.5 The Nissan Leaf BEV will be priced competitively around $22,000 after federal and state (California) tax incen

 ENVIRONMENTAL Benefits of Zero Emission Vehicles